ublue-os/website/docs/blog/posts/cosigned-images-are-here.md

 And then reboot.

 Check the [images](/images) page for updated rebase commands for your system.
 You'll now be on a signed image and be good to go, `rpm-ostree` and `skopeo` will handle the rest.

+## Upgrading from stock Fedora

+The policies in stock Fedora don't support migrating to a signed Universal Blue image directly.
+For now we're recommending to [rebase to an unsigned image first](https://universal-blue.org/images/#preparing-to-rebase) to get the right policies and keys in place, and then rebasing using the `ostree-image-signed:docker://` snippet.
+If you have any ideas on how to make this smoother feel free to open a PR or file an issue!

 # Conclusion and Thanks!